eugenekim90/mood_tracker/README.md

 2. **Google Sheet Setup**
    - Create a Google Sheet with columns: Timestamp, Mood, Note
-   - Set up Google API credentials
+   - Create a Google Cloud service account and download credentials.json
-   - Share sheet with the service account email
+   - Share your sheet with the service account email
+   - Place credentials.json in the root directory
-   - Update `GOOGLE_SHEET_ID` in app.py
+   - Update `GOOGLE_SHEET_ID` in app.py with your sheet ID

-3. **Credentials Setup**
-   - For local development: Save service account JSON as `credentials.json` (not tracked by git)
-   - For Streamlit deployment: Add credentials to Streamlit secrets (see Deployment section)

-4. **Run the App**
+3. **Run the App**
    ```bash
    streamlit run app.py
    ```